regro/regolith/docs/collections.rst

-     "season": str,  # semester or quarter instructed in, e.g. 'F', 'W', 'S', or 'M' "students": [str],  # names of students enrolled in course "syllabus": str,  # syllabus file name in store, optional }
+     "season": str,  # semester or quarter instructed in, e.g. 'F', 'W', 'S', or 'M' "students": [str],  # names of students enrolled in course "syllabus": str,  # syllabus file name in store, optional "weights": {str: float},  # mapping from assignment category name
+                               # to fraction of final grade.
+    }